On This Page

 Inconsistent Data Across Teams

-If everyone’s using different tools, data will never line up the way it should.
-Field supervisors, contractors, and architects might use different tools, leading to version conflicts and misaligned expectations.
-DAM platforms standardize how data is stored, labeled, and accessed, ensuring that every stakeholder operates from a single source of truth.
+If everyone uses different tools, data will never line up the way it should.
+Field supervisors, contractors, and architects may each document work differently, which leads to version conflicts and misaligned expectations.
+DAM standardizes how visual data is captured, labeled, and accessed so every stakeholder works from a more consistent source of truth.

 It also enables version control for visual content, so teams can track changes over time and roll back to previous states if needed.